-We still can't change Google Assistant's name - but we can at least choose how it sounds.
+All is not lost however, as while we still can’t change Google Assistant’s name (at least, not officially*), we can at least choose how it sounds.

 How to change Google Assistant's voice

-1. Open up the Google Assistant app on your smartphone (either Android or iOS).
+1. Open up the Google Home app and tap on the Settingstab.

 The order of the voices is randomised for each user, so don't worry about Google subtly pushing its preference on you.
 Just make your choice and live your best life.